Why-does-this-happen-to-me/Rotomblr/rotomblr/characters/Pyrite.md

 He/him, doesn't mind she/her, newly found out he likes pup/pupself too.
+Trying to get used to staying in one place, used to move a lot to run away from